Low Risk

 - action: allow

-Returns the list of directories the server can access.
+Returns the list of directories that this server is allowed to access.
+Subdirectories within these allowed directories are also accessible.
+Use this to understand which directories and their nested paths are available before trying to access files..
 It is categorised as a Read tool in the Filesystem MCP Server, which means it retrieves data without modifying state.

 Add a rule in your Intercept YAML policy under the tools section for list_allowed_directories.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Filesystem MCP server.